jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 * Extra levels.
 * New powerups, such as a longer paddle, multiple balls, or even a paddle-mounted laser gun.
-* Bigger and smaller blocks, blocks that can take multiple hits or moving blocks.
+* Bigger and smaller blocks, blocks that can take multiple hits, or moving blocks.

 You can find our repl here.